cncf/foundation/webinar-guidelines.md

 ## Please read the guidelines carefully ##
 We have outlined content guidelines and timelines.
 Webinars that do not meet the requirements will be cancelled.

-You must confirm your availability to present your webinar no later than 4 weeks before the webinar date.
-At least 3 weeks prior to your webinar date, you must provide your webinar details.
-At least 2 weeks prior to the webinar date, you must provide your complete and final slides.
+You must provide your webinar details no later than 4 weeks before the webinar date.
+At least 2 weeks prior to the webinar date you must provide your complete and final slides.

 If the webinar is cancelled due to not meeting these guidelines, the member will not be allowed to schedule a webinar in the subsequent webinar period.
-That is, platinum and gold members may not schedule a webinar in the upcoming quarter and silver members may not schedule a webinar in the upcoming 6 months
+That is, platinum and gold members may not schedule a webinar in the upcoming quarter and silver members may not schedule a webinar in the upcoming 6 months.

 ## Who can host a webinar ##